Exquisite ragdolls by Rhetorical rags

-My name is Charlotte, welcome to Rhetorical Ragdolls.
+My name is Charlotte, welcome to Rhetorical ragdolls, we are a small, hobby breeder of top quality, ragdoll cats.
+We chose the name rhetorical ragdolls because ragdolls have many different ways of communicating with their people, this heightened ability to communicate is one of my (many) favorite traits of the ragdoll.
+They are not aloof, they are very much a family member.
+These are more than cats.
+Some call them “puppy cats”.
+Your ragdoll will attach themself to you in a way that is very unlike any other cat.
+They will follow a daily routine with you.
+They will most likely know what time you come home each day and be there waiting for you.
+They will be easily voice trained.
 We are a TICA and RFCI registered small hobby breeder of Ragdoll kittens located in Massachusetts.
+Our kittens are raised in our home with us and are individually loved and cared for from the day they are born.
 I fell in love with the ragdoll breed years ago when I was was given my fist ragdoll cat.
 Since then I have become completely smitten with ragdolls.
 Breeding these beautiful cats and watching each litter grow and develop has become a passion.
-These are more than cats.
-Some call them "puppy cats".
-Your ragdoll will attach themself to you in a way that is very unlike any other cat.
-They will follow a daily routine with you.
-They will most likely know what time you come home each day and be there waiting for you.
-She will be easily voice trained.
 Ragdolls have a rabbit-like coat.
 It is medium to long and non matting.
 Grooming is minimal.
 Ragdolls mature very slowly.
 It takes 2-3 years for them to reach thier full size.
 Males weigh between 15-20 pounds, females usually 5 pounds less.
-Some people have described thier ragdoll relationship as codependant.
 Ragdolls are not destructive cats by nature.
 They do not have cat-like instincts and therefore MUST be kept indoors.

 ALL OF OUR BREEDING CATS BLOODLINES ARE TESTED FOR HCM.
 ONLY THE CATS THAT TEST NEGATIVE WILL CONTINUE TO BREED.